peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
 * `EFloat Subtract​(EFloat otherValue)`<br>
- Subtracts an arbitrary-precision binary float from this instance and returns the result.
+ Subtracts an arbitrary-precision binary floating-point number from this instance and returns the result.
 * `EFloat Subtract​(EFloat otherValue,
         EContext ctx)`<br>
- Subtracts an arbitrary-precision binary float from this instance.
+ Subtracts an arbitrary-precision binary floating-point number from this instance.
 * `byte ToByteChecked()`<br>
- Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+ Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.
 * `byte ToByteIfExact()`<br>
  Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) without rounding to a different numerical value.
 * `byte ToByteUnchecked()`<br>
- Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
+ Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
 * `double ToDouble()`<br>
  Converts this value to a 64-bit floating-point number.
 * `EDecimal ToEDecimal()`<br>